ramisleeman/alexa-auto/aac-sdk1.6/local-music-source/README.md

    throw new RuntimeException( "Could not register Mock USB player Local Media Source platform interface" );
 ```

 Now that the source is registered, you can implement the activity around this implementation.
-This should be done in the implemented class (USBLocalMediaSource.java), and this is specific to the hardware that is used on the implementation.
+This should be done in the implemented class (USBLocalMediaSource.java), and this is specific to the hardware that is used for the implementation.